KI gathers 800 delegates to international conference on ageing research

 “Ageing in a transforming world” was the theme of the 27th Nordic Congress of Gerontology (ageing research), hosted by Karolinska Institutet on 12–14 June.
 Drawing over 800 delegates from 44 countries to Aula Medica, the now international conference was opened by Queen Silvia, who talked about the importance of the research to dignity in ageing.

-The congress, the 27th in succession, was arranged by Karolinska Institutet’s Ageing Research Centre under the direction of Carin Lennartsson, Amaia Calderon-Larrañaga and Isabelle von Saenger in association with the NGF (Nordic Gerontological Federation), the Swedish Gerontological Society and the Swedish Geriatric Association.
+The congress, the 27th in succession, was arranged by Karolinska Institutet’s Ageing Research Centre under the direction of Carin Lennartsson, Amaia Calderon-Larrañaga, Isabelle von Saenger and Dorota Religa, professor at the Department of Neurobiology, Care Sciences and Society, in association with the NGF (Nordic Gerontological Federation), the Swedish Gerontological Society and Geriatric Medicine in Sweden.

 This year marks the 50th anniversary of the first congress, which has been held at different locations in the Nordic region every other year since its inception.